confluentinc/ksql/docs/developer-guide/ksqldb-clients/java-client.md

 }
 ```

-Then, use the client to send the query result to the server and stream results to the subscriber:
+Use the Java client to send the query result to the server and stream results to the subscriber:

 ```java
 client.streamQuery("SELECT * FROM MY_STREAM EMIT CHANGES;")